 - Total Mortgage Revenue Bond (“MRB”) and Governmental Issuer Loan (“GIL”) investments of

-The Partnership reported the following notable transactions during the first quarter of 2021:
+The Partnership reported the following notable transactions during the third quarter of 2021:

-- Received proceeds upon the sale of Vantage at
+- Received proceeds from the sale of Vantage at

-- Advanced funds for two existing GIL investment commitments totaling
+- Advanced funds for six GIL investment commitments totaling

 Investment Updates and Management Remarks

 The Partnership announced the following updates regarding its investment portfolio: